 Making Sense of Pattern Grading

 I’ll explain the thought process behind grading and touch upon the three different methods used in the industry today.
 Then I’ll take you step-by-step through a simple cut-and-spread grading method and provide the measurements and formulas you’ll need to get started.
-So whether you want to take a beloved pattern up (or down) a size or two or you want to create a small line of clothing, pattern grading is an important tool.
+Whether you want to take a beloved pattern up (or down) a size or two or you want to create a small line of clothing, pattern grading is an important tool.
 Once you understand it, you’ll be able to take your sewing to the next level.

 The basic concept